JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-compatibility-guide.md

 _in the same Gradle project_.
 In many cases, it's possible to extract those parts into separate Gradle projects.
 Here's a general outline of such as a refactoring:

 1. Replace two duplicated targets from the original project with a single target.
-If you had a shared source set between these targets, move its sources and configuration to the default source set of the newly created target:
+If you have a shared source set between these targets, move its sources and configuration to the default source set of the newly created target:

     ```kotlin